nikitimi/gitchat/README.md

 # GitChat

+Partial implementation of the UI from the original react.

-TODO:
+# TODO:

-- implement type-safety to the existing logics.
+- Implement is backend with typesafety.